nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_spatially_structured_networks.rst

 placement.
 We then need to define a Parameter for the placement of the neurons, or we can define the positions of the neurons explicitly.
 Note that the extent is calculated from the positions of the nodes, but we can also explicitly specify it.
-See Section 2.2 in NUTM for more details.
+See the *Free layers* section of the :doc:`Guide to spatially-structured networks<../../guides/spatial/guide_spatially_structured_networks>` for details.

 The following snippet produces :numref:`free`: